rubenerd/rubenerd.com/content/post/museum/tripleaes-keyremapformacbook.markdown

 - mac-os-x
 - os-x
 - from-tripleaes
+- from-the-rubenerd-annexe
 ---
-*This originally appeared in my side-blog TripleAES⚂.*
+*This post originally appeared on the [Annexe](http://tripleaes.tumblr.com/post/67132536688/keyremap4macbook).*

 Mavericks does not persistently store the key mappings on my Model M clone.
 It's infuriating, and had me pondering a Mountain Lion downgrade.